Hawaiian Airlines is pleased to announce that we are hiring First Officers to join our Flight Crew.

 First Officer Responsibilities

 Pilot navigate the flight of multi-engine aircraft in regularly scheduled service within the United States and international destinations for the transport of passengers and cargo.
-Requires Federal Air Transport rating and certification in specific aircraft
+Requires Federal Air Transport rating and certification in specific aircraft type used.

 - FAA ATP certified, Airplane Multiengine Land with English proficient endorsement required